-- In 2018, Swinburne has once again ranked in the Young University Rankings, being placed at number 65 out of 250 institutions.
-The Young University Rankings recognise the world's top universities under 50 years old. - In 2016-17, for the fourth consecutive year, Swinburne was ranked among the world's top 400 universities by the Times Higher Education World University Rankings.
+- In 2016, Flinders University is being placed at number 46 out of 150 institutions.
+The Young University Rankings recognise the world's top universities under 50 years old. - In 2019-21, for the three consecutive year, Flinders was ranked among the world's top 400 universities, between 251 and 300 by the Times Higher Education World University Rankings.